ToyinY/Parallel-Programming-Projects/cuda/edgeDetector/README.md

-# Parallel Canny Image Edge Detector Implemented in CUDA C++
+# Parallel Canny Image Edge Detector

 ## The Parallel Edge Detection Problem
 ### Task: Creates a fast parallel program that detects the edges of objects on an image.